Chart Color Schemes

 Glen Iris is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, Glen Iris's population is estimated at around 28,207.
-This represents an increase of 2,076 people since the 2021 Census, which reported a population of 26,131.
-The latest estimate, 27,812, was derived from AreaSearch's analysis of ABS ERP data released in June 2024 and validated new addresses since the Census date.
-This results in a density ratio of 3,427 persons per square kilometer, placing Glen Iris in the upper quartile nationally according to AreaSearch assessments.
-The suburb's growth rate of 7.9% since the census is within one percentage point of the national average (8.9%).
+As of Nov 2025, the Glen Iris (Vic.) statistical area (Lv2) has an estimated population of around 27,786.
+This reflects a growth of 1,655 people since the 2021 Census, which reported a population of 26,131.
+The increase is inferred from AreaSearch's estimate of 27,462 residents following examination of ABS' ERP data release in June 2024 and an additional 551 validated new addresses since the Census date.
+This results in a density ratio of 3,376 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
 Overseas migration contributed approximately 88.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, it employs VIC State Government's Regional/LGA projections from 2023, adjusting with weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation for areas not covered by the first data set.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Looking ahead, demographic trends suggest lower quartile growth in national statistical areas.
-Glen Iris is projected to expand by 964 persons to 2041 based on aggregated SA2-level projections, reflecting a total gain of 1.1% over the 17-year period.
+With these trends, the Glen Iris (Vic.)
+(SA2) is expected to expand by 1,038 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 2.9% in total over the 17 years.

 Frequently Asked Questions - Population